Applying to access data in UK LLC’s TRE.

 Q: As a national resource for COVID-19 research, is there a time limit on applying to access this data?

-A: UKRI funding is in place until Aug 31 2022.
-This means that presently, we will not accept any applications after 30 June 2022 to allow researchers time to go through the application process and analyse the data.
+A: UKRI funding is in place until March 31 2023.
 This means that you will need to consider how much time you require to analyse the data, taking into account it typically takes six weeks from full application to approval stage.
 Should this position change, we will update these FAQs with the latest information.

 Q: What kinds of data are in the UK LLC Trusted Research Environment (TRE)?

 A: The UK LLC is designed to hold a broad and diverse range of longitudinal population study (LPS) study-collected data and linked health and social data.
 The UK LLC currently holds data collected from more than 20 of the UK’s well-established longitudinal studies, and linked electronic health records from NHS Digital.